balqisdamia99-cpu/Student-Stress-Analysis/README.md

-# Student Stress Level Analysis
+# Analysis and Prediction of Stress Factors Among College Students
 This project analyzes factors that affect student stress levels based on a national survey dataset.
 The analysis was performed using a Random Forest Classifier to predict the `stress_level` category.

 * **File Name**: `StressLevelDataset.csv`